DynamicsShop/SD-Intelli-Pricing/SD-Intelli-Pricing-Release-Notes.md

 #### Enhancements

 - AppSource App - A new Promotion Level with associated functionality was added to the Price Group Card.
-This new Level allows users to setup BOGOF and BANDED promotions.
+This new Level allows users to setup BOGOF and BANDED promotions which are auto inserted into a sales line.

 - AppSource App - A new Levies Level with associated functionality was added to the Price Group Card.
 This new Level allows users to setup various levies which are auto inserted into a sales line.
 This functionality can be used for levies such as Sugar Tax and DRS levies.

-- AppSource App - An action was added to the sales header documents to insert the promotions and levies into the sales lines rather than waiting for release of the document.

 - AppSource App - Improvements were made to the Unused Pricing Calculations logic.